noynir/todo-angular2-ngrx/README.md

         };

        ```
-5. now that we have a reducer all setup, we to setup the store in our app.module.
+5. now that we have a reducer all setup, we need to setup the store in our app.module.
-    the app module is inside the the app folder inside the index.ts file.
+    the app module is inside the app folder inside the index.ts file.
     add the following line to the app.module imports.
      ```typescript
         StoreModule.provideStore(taskReducer)